SoftwareAG/c8y-docs/content/machine-learning/demand-forecasting-bundle/demand-forecasting-using-demo-device.md

 #### Register a demo device in Cumulocity IoT

 Instead of registering an actual device for the water demand forecasting use case, a demo device can be registered.
 This device can be used as a replica of an actual device connected to the reservoir tank.
 Follow the below steps
-We have added a script **01 Register Device.ipynb** which registers a demo device in Cumulocity IoT.
+We have added a script **RegisterDevice.ipynb** which registers a demo device in Cumulocity IoT.

 1. Open it, click edit icon <img src="/images/zementis/mlw-edit-icon.png" alt="Edit" style="display:inline-block; margin:0">.
 2. Execute each cell one by one and you will have a registered device in Cumulocity, upon successful execution, a device named *DemandForecastDemoDevice* is registered in Cumulocity IoT.